 In the early days of long sea voyages, scurvy killed more sailors than did warfare, accidents, and other causes.
 In 1601 an English sea captain, James Lancaster, conducted an experiment to evaluate the effectiveness of lemon juice in preventing scurvy.
+He commanded four ships that sailed from England on a voyage to India.
+Three teaspoonfuls of lemon juice were served

-He commanded four ships that theory: A set of concepts linked through propositions to explain a phenomenon pyramid of evidence:
+Theory: A set of concepts linked through propositions to provide an explanation of a phenomenon

+Pyramid of evidence: